pmndrs/zustand/docs/migrations/migrating-to-v4.md

 +       => StateSlice
 ```

-### Migration
+**Migration**

+If you are not passing any type parameters to `useStore`,
+no migration is required.

+If you are,
-If you're not passing any type parameters to `useStore` then there is no migration needed.
-If you are then it's recommended to remove them, or pass the store type instead of the state type as the first parameter.
+it's recommended to remove all the type parameters,
+or pass the **store** type instead of the **state** type as the first parameter.

 ## `UseBoundStore` (from `zustand` and `zustand/react`)